Queensland strengthens environmental protection with new enforcement powers and enhanced environmental duties

 5 minutes

 On 11 June 2024, Queensland Parliament passed the Environmental Protection (Powers and Penalties) Amendment Bill 2024 (Qld), which amends the Environmental Protection Act 1994 (EP Act) to introduce new and expanded enforcement tools, new environmental offences and a broadening of the regulatory regime.
-The amendments will commence upon the Act's assent.
+The amendments commenced on 18 June 2024.

 Overview of key changes